jakon89/Inpost-Paczkomaty/README.md

 ### Manual Installation

 1. Download the latest release.
-2. Unpack the release and copy the `custom_components/inpost_paczkomaty` directory into the `custom_components` folder of your Home Assistant installation.
+2. Unpack the release and copy the content of the `release.zip` into `custom_components/inpost_paczkomaty` directory of your Home Assistant installation.
 3. Restart Home Assistant.
 4. Go to **Integrations** and add the InPost Paczkomaty integration.
+5. Execute steps `5-7` from HACS installation method (above)

 ---